EduApps-CDG/OpenDX/CONTRIBUTING.md

 # Contributing
-This guide shows how to prepare your environment to contribute for OpenDX.
+This guide shows how to prepare your environment to contribute for OpenDX's DirectX reimplementation.

 ## Dependencies
 `./build.sh` detect and try to install the dependencies for you, but if you want to do it manually, here is the list of dependencies: